bravo-diego/ENCIG-2017-Streamlit-Dashboard/README.md

 ### About the Project

-This repository is part of the Data Science Capstone Project, this course is part of the **MSc Statistical Computing Program** at **Mathematics Research Center** (more info at [*Maestria en Computo Estadistico CIMAT Monterrey*](https://mce.cimat.mx/es)).
+This repository is part of the **Data Science** Capstone Project, a course part of the **MSc Statistical Computing Program** at **Mathematics Research Center** (more info at [*Maestria en Computo Estadistico CIMAT Monterrey*](https://mce.cimat.mx/es)).
 The main objective of this project was to learn how to handle **categorical data**, focusing on statistical methods such as **Correspondence Analysis** (CA) and its extension, **Multiple Correspondence Analysis** (MCA), to gain insights and understand the data.
 The dashboard was created to share the main findings for an audience with no prior statistical experience.
 It is important to mention that the results obtained from the CA and MCA analyses support the findings from the exploratory and descriptive analyses.
 Therefore, understanding the fundamentals of these statistical tools is crucial for understand and handle the data in a simple way.

-To view the exploratory and descriptive data analysis, along with data processing and statistical analysis click [here](https://github.com/bravo-diego/MSc-Statistical-Computing/tree/main/2nd-Semester/Data-Science/Capstone-Project).
+To view the exploratory and descriptive data analysis, along with data processing and statistical analysis click [here](https://github.com/bravo-diego/MSc-Statistical-Computing/tree/main/2nd-Semester/Data-Science/Capstone-Project)

 _July 2024_